Richmond Park: Status

-Of national and international importance for wildlife conservation, most of Richmond Park (856 ha) is a National Nature Reserve (NNR), a Special Area of Conservation (SAC), and a Site of Special Scientific Interest (SSSI).
-The park, excluding the area of the golf course, Pembroke Lodge Gardens and the Gate Gardens, was designated as an SSSI in 1992 and is the largest in London.
+Of national and international importance for wildlife conservation, most of Richmond Park is a National Nature Reserve (NNR), and a Site of Special Scientific Interest (SSSI).
+The park, excluding the golf course, Pembroke Lodge Gardens and the Gate Gardens, was designated as an SSSI in 1992, the largest one in London.
 In its citation, Natural England said: "Richmond Park has been managed as a royal deer park since the seventeenth century, producing a range of habitats of value to wildlife.
 In particular, Richmond Park is of importance for its diverse deadwood beetle fauna associated with the ancient trees found throughout the parkland.
 In addition the park supports the most extensive area of dry acid grassland in Greater London."

-The park was designated as an SAC in 2005 because it has "a large number of ancient trees with decaying timber.
+The park was designated a Special Area of Conservation (SAC) in 2005, because it has "a large number of ancient trees with decaying timber.
 It is at the heart of the south London centre of distribution for stag beetle Lucanus cervus, and is a site of national importance for the conservation of the fauna of invertebrates associated with the decaying timber of ancient trees".

-Since 1987 the park has also been included, at Grade I, on the Register of Historic Parks and Gardens of Special Historic Interest in England, being described in Historic England's listing as "A royal deer park with pre C15 origins, imparked by Charles I and improved by subsequent monarchs.
+Since 1987 the park has been included, at Grade I, on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+In its listing, Historic England describe it as "A royal deer park with pre C15 origins, imparked by Charles I and improved by subsequent monarchs.
 A public open space since the mid C19".

 Geography

-Richmond Park is located in the London Borough of Richmond upon Thames.
+The park is in the London Borough of Richmond upon Thames.
 It is close to Richmond, Ham, Petersham, Kingston upon Thames, Wimbledon, Roehampton and East Sheen.